-Announcing the Winner 2016 Arlin G. Meyer Prize
+Announcing a Call for Nominations for the 2022 Arlin G. Meyer Prize in Imaginative Writing

-The Arlin G. Meyer Prize is awarded biennially to a fulltime faculty member from a college or university in the Lilly Fellows Program National Network.
+The Arlin G. Meyer Prize is awarded biennially to a full-time faculty member from a college or university in the Lilly Network of Church Related Colleges and Universities.
 Work that exemplifies the practice of the Christian artistic or scholarly vocation in relation to any pertinent subject matter or literary and artistic style will be considered.
 The prize will be awarded in different years for works of creative imagination and for works of scholarship.
-The 2016 Arlin G. Meyer Prize will reward the author of a work of academic nonfiction that emerges from his or her practice of the vocation of the Christian scholar, in accord with the principles and ideals of the Lilly Fellows Program.
+The 2022 Arlin G. Meyer Prize will reward the author of an original work of imaginative writing in one of the following categories: literary fiction, dramatic script or screenplay, creative nonfiction, poetry, or original text for a musical composition, such as an opera libretto, cantata text, or book and lyrics of a musical that emerges from his or her practice of the vocation of the Christian creative writer, in accord with the principles and ideals of the Lilly Fellows Program.

-The Prize of $3000 was awarded at the Lilly Fellows Program National Conference at Augsburg College, October 14-16, 2016.
+The Prize of $3000 will be awarded at the Lilly Fellows Program National Conference at Lipscomb University in Nashville, Tennessee on October 28-30, 2022.